manguart/fraud_api-/README.md

-The script: supervisado.py will train a model and create a pickle that predicts credit catd fraud for a given loan from the kaggle competition:
+The script: supervisado.py will train a model and create a pickle that predicts credit cardd fraud for a given loan from the kaggle kernel:

 https://www.kaggle.com/mlg-ulb/creditcardfraud